kozh-0/kozh-0/README.md

 - Provide the best UX/UI possible
 - Productively communicate with team to achieve common goals

-I've worked at **SberTech** and **Ufanet**, participated in hackathons, performed as a freelancer.
+Worked at **SberTech** and **Ufanet**, participated in hackathons, performed as a freelancer.
-I am interested in full development cycle, from frontend to deployment.
-I enjoy learning new technologies and improving as a developer.
+Passionate about full development cycle, from frontend to deployment.
+Enjoy learning new technologies and improving as a developer.

 ### Frontend stack:
 JavaScript, TypeScript, SCSS, AntDesign, Tailwind, React, Next.js, Redux, Jotai, GraphQL, React Router, Tanstack Query, Jest, React Testing Library, Leaflet, Docusaurus, i18n.